 On the afternoon of June 11, the festival is honored to present the world premiere of composer Jerod Tate’s Muscogee Hymn Suite, commissioned and performed by the Tulsa Symphony Orchestra.
 Tate, a citizen of the Chickasaw Nation, breathes new life into five traditional Creek hymns, not only restoring the original melodies, but adding orchestration to the pieces.

 On June 16, head out to Woolaroc for the crowd-pleasing picnic-style performance.
 Wear comfortable clothes, bring dinner and a lawn chair, and enjoy Disney classics performed by the Tulsa Symphony Orchestra.
 The traditional fireworks over the lake will cap the evening.
 Gates open at 5:30.
 Pre-events include Native American dancing and Children’s Musical Theatre.

 The nine-day festival kicks off Thursday evening, June 8, with a free street party from 5 to 7:45 p.m. at Silas Street and Price Tower, featuring the 145th Army Band, followed by western blues band Honey Blue.
 Kids will enjoy sidewalk art, bouncy house, Captain Armando, and Gypsy Glitter.
 Copper Restaurant & Bar will provide a beer garden as well as soft drinks and food for purchase.

 Concert Under the Stars

 At 7 p.m.
-June 11, enjoy a free Concert Under the Stars at Sooner Park with entertainment by Modern Oklahoma Jazz Orchestra, a popular Oklahoma band.
-While enjoying the sounds of cool jazz on a hot summer night, patrons can enjoy cocktails purchased at a cash bar and savor food from local food trucks.
+June 11, enjoy a free Concert Under the Stars at Sooner Park with entertainment by Modern Oklahoma Jazz Orchestra, a popular Oklahoma band brought to us by Oklahoma Jazz Hall of Fame.
+While enjoying the sounds of cool jazz on a hot summer night, patrons can enjoy complimentary wine and beer and savor food from local food trucks.